Badminton, Gloucestershire

-Badminton is a village and civil parish in Gloucestershire, England.
-It consists of Great Badminton and Little Badminton.
+Badminton is a village and civil parish in South Gloucestershire, England.
+The only settlement in the parish is Badminton village, sometimes called Great Badminton to distinguish it from the hamlet of Little Badminton, about one mile to the north in Hawkesbury parish.
+The large country house called Badminton House is close to the north end of the village, and its surrounding deer park lies to the north and west.

 History

-In 1612 Edward Somerset, 4th Earl of Worcester, bought from Nicholas Boteler his manors of Great and Little Badminton, called Madmintune in the Domesday Book while one century earlier the name Badimyncgtun was recorded, held by that family since 1275.
+The Domesday Book of 1086 recorded a manor at Madmintune with 24 households.
+In 1612 Edward Somerset, 4th Earl of Worcester, bought from Nicholas Boteler his manors of Great and Little Badminton.
+One century earlier the name Badimyncgtun was recorded, held by that family since 1275.

 Badminton House

 The village houses the Duke of Beaufort's residence, Badminton House, which has been the principal seat of the Somerset family since the late 17th century.
 Badminton House also gives its name to the sport of badminton.

 Amenities

 The village has a small shop which also serves as a post office.

-Transport
+The nearest pub, the Fox and Hounds, is in the nearby village of Acton Turville.

-The village is located close to the A46 and A433, the B4040 passes south of it.
-The next motorway junction is Tormarton Interchange between A46 and M4.

-The former railway station in nearby Acton Turville closed in 1968, but the line is still active.
+The village is close to the A46 and A433 roads, and the B4040 passes south of it.
+The M4 motorway can be reached via the A46.
+The railway station in Acton Turville closed in 1968, but the line is still active.
 The nearest railway station is Yate on the Bristol–Gloucester line.
 West of the village is Badminton Airfield.